BenSheridanEdwards/Makers_Paladins_Path/README.md

 ![Movement Video]()

-### <a name="Targeting">Dynamic Targeting</a>
+### <a name="Targeting">Targeting</a>

 The player can also use dynamic targeting, which allows a player to lock-on to the nearest enemy using (T), and switch targets left or right using the (Q) and (E) keys respectively.

 ![Targeting Video]()
 *Targeted enemies are shown by a glowing red ring at the targets feed*

-### <a name="Heatlh">Health Bar</a>
+### <a name="Heatlh">Health</a>

 The hero starts out with 100 health points.
 Golem attacks deal 10 damage, so decrease your health by 10% for every hit.
-So your health points decrease, the health bar next to the heros head will both deplete and change colour from green to amber to red.
+As your health points decrease, the health bar next to the hero's head will both deplete and change colour from green to amber to red.

 ![Health Bar]()